 – View and export a schema showing all tables and their columns

 – Create a database user with remote database access

-- On the left of Cloud WordPress Premium you’ll see the name of your database (username_wp#), tables within the database, and additional functions:
+- On the left of the interface you’ll see the name of your database (username_wp#), tables within the database, and additional functions:

 – “SQL command” allows you to execute MySQL commands